-Student wives and wives of allied officers may be active in the Officer Students Wives Club, the International Wives Club, and a Little Theater group which puts on three productions a year.
+Student wives and wives of allied officers are active in the officer Students Wives Club, the International Wives Club, and a Little Theater group which puts on three productions a year.

-Recreational facilities include a swimming pool, an 18-hole golf course, tennis and badminton courts, basketball and volleyball courts, a softball diamond, picnic grounds, bowling lanes, driving range, archery range, and gymnasium.
+Recreational facilities include a swimming pool, an 18-hole golf course, putting green, tennis courts, ping pong and badminton courts, basketball and volley ball courts, a softball diamond, picnic grounds, bowling lanes, driving range, archery range, and gymnasium.
 Other organized recreational activities are provided by the Ladies Golf Association, Mens Golf Association, Soccer Club, Rugby Club, Lacrosse Club, Karate Club, Tennis Club, and basketball and softball teams.
 The School also has a very active Military Amateur Radio Station and a Navy Flying Club.

 Personnel assigned to the Postgraduate School have an active Sailing Association open to sponsors and their dependents as well as members of the faculty.
 Sailing conditions are among the finest on the West Coast with excellent weather normally prevailing from February through November.
-The School's recreation department schedules the two Shields Class Racing Sloops, two Santana-22s, two Columbia 22s and one 40 foot launch on a first-come firstserved basis.
+The School's recreation department schedules the 2 Shields Class Racing Sloops, 2 Santana-22s, 2 Columbia 22s, and 1 forty-foot launch on a first-come first-served basis.
 Classes for beginners and advanced sailing enthusiasts are conducted quarterly, following each student input.
 The School works closely with civilian yacht clubs to coordinate many sailing events throughout the year and, in addition, hosts the annual Navy West Coast Match racing championships.